-An IDP is a statutory plan maintained by a school, FEI or local authority that sets out a description of a child or young person’s ALN, the additional learning provision (ALP) called for by their learning difficulty or disability, and other associated information.
+An IDP is a statutory plan maintained by a school, PRU, FEI or local authority that sets out a description of a child or young person’s ALN, the ALP called for by their learning difficulty or disability, and other associated information.

-Unlike a statement of SEN, IDPs will be provided to children and young people with ALN irrespective of the severity or complexity of their needs.
-The statutory status of the IDP will be the same irrespective of the child or young person’s needs, with the same rights of appeal to the Education Tribunal for Wales for anyone with an IDP.
+Unlike statements, IDPs are provided to children and young people with ALN irrespective of the severity or complexity of their needs.
+The statutory status of the IDP is the same irrespective of the child or young person’s needs, with the same rights of appeal to the Education Tribunal for Wales (ETW) for anyone with an IDP.

-The IDP is intended to be a flexible document that will vary in length and complexity depending on the different needs of learners and the way in which an individual learner’s needs develop and change over time.
+The IDP is intended to be a flexible document that will vary in length and complexity, depending on the individual needs of learners and the way in which a learner’s needs develop and change over time.

-6. How different is this Act to the one in England?
+6. How different is the ALN Act to the one in England?

 7. What role do children, their parents, and young people have in the process of identifying and supporting ALN in the new system?